MolSSI/QCFractal/docs/qcfractal/source/managers_hpc.rst

 The differentiating aspect of deploying multi-node tasks is that the QCFractal Worker and QCEngine Python process will run on different nodes than the quantum chemistry code.

-The Parsl implementation for multi-node jobs will a single worker and Parsl interchange running on the login or batch node.
+The Parsl implementation for multi-node jobs will place a Parsl single executor and interchange on the login/batch node.
+The Parsl executor will launch a number of workers (as separate Python processes) equal to the number of nodes per Job divided by the number of nodes per Task.
-The worker will call the MPI launching system to place quantum-chemistry calculations on to the compute nodes of the clusters and run many tasks in parallel.
+The worker will call the MPI launch system to place quantum-chemistry calculations on the compute nodes of the clusters.

+See the `example page <manager_samples.html>`_ for details on how to configure Parsl for your system.